plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Component id's
 If a component does not have an id when it is wrapped in a dependency, a unique id is created and assigned to the component automatically.
-These unique IDs are generated deterministically (no randomly) in order to be consistent across processes.
+These unique IDs are generated deterministically (not randomly) in order to be consistent across processes.

 # Chapter 2: The template layout system
 Dash Labs introduces a template system that makes it possible to quickly add components to a pre-defined template.
 As will be described below, the template system integrates with `@app.callback`, but templates can also be used independently of `@app.callback`.